Paolo Vitelli (businessman): Politics

 From 1974 to 2018, he was the Honorary Consul of Norway.

 From March 2013 to September 2015, he was a member of the Italian parliament, elected in the Civic Choice List with Monti for Italy.
 He was a member of the Parliamentary Committee for the Security of the Republic (COPASIR) and the Transport and Finance Commissions.

+Death

+Vitelli died following a fall on 31 December 2024, at the age of 77.